scala/scala3/docs/_spec/04-basic-declarations-and-definitions.md

 def compare´\$´default´\$´2[T](a: T): T = a
 ```

-The scope of a formal value parameter name ´x´ comprises all subsequent parameter clauses, as well as the method return type and the function body, if they are given.
+The scope of a formal value parameter name ´x´ comprises all subsequent parameter clauses, as well as the method return type and the method body, if they are given.
 Both type parameter names and value parameter names must be pairwise distinct.

 A default value which depends on earlier parameters uses the actual arguments if they are provided, not the default arguments.